mgsloan/mzr/readme.md

   would go in a shared lower layer, while build results go in the upper layer.
   This would require mechanisms similar to the "overlayfs snapshots" project.

-* It should be possible to have multiple mizer contexts open on different subdirs in the same shell.
+* It should be possible to have multiple mizer zones open on different subdirs in the same shell.

 * It should handle git submodules correctly and efficiently.
 Not trivial, but